 Mr Roland Mayer-Frei (Ministry of Science, Research and the Arts, Baden-Württemberg) supported the process of revitalization of the PA7 WGs and implementation of the Action plan.
 He also expressed his opinion that the WGs should be more focused on concrete actions they address.
 Otherwise, there is a risk of trying to do too much with limited resources we have.
 According to the presentation, some WGs cover 3 or 4 actions although it is clear that they have their core actions.
 For example, core actions of the WG on DFCN are actions 1 and 2 while the WG on HEM is covering mostly action 4.
 Also, he asked for further explanation of the thematic focus of the WG Danube Region in ERA.

-Ms Lubica Pitlova said that the proposal is to link the WG Danube Region in ERA with the ERA Roadmap.
+Ms Lubica Pitlova said/commented that the proposal is to link the WG Danube Region in ERA with the ERA Roadmap.
 This Roadmap has 14 actions and some of them (reforms of the research and innovation ecosystem, open access, etc.) are linked with the PA7 actions, so it could contribute to including the Danube region into ERA.
-It is predicted that the WG Danube Region in ERA has two main topics: digitalisation and research infrastructure.
+It is predicted that the WG Danube Region in ERA has two main topics: digitalisation and research infrastructures.

 Ms Martina Hartl said that she understood the point of Mr Mayer-Frei.
 The WG on DFCN can contribute to the majority of actions, but it would be good to focus on two most relevant actions.